Axiom1187/Embedded-Parallel-Computing-Project-1/README.md

 # Embedded-Parallel-Computing-Project-1
-Created by Hartj Tapia and Alexander Mosor
+Created by Hartej Tapia and Alexander Mosor